lochappy/Self-Driving-Car-ND/README.md

 # Self-Driving-Car-ND
-This repository contains all the snippet from the course
+This repository contains all the snippets from the course